reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 }
 ```

-Next, we need to define the routes for each of these controller methods to map them to API endpoints:
+Next, we need to define the routes for each of these controller methods to map them to API endpoints.
+We need to define three endpoints:

+* `/api/csv/upload`: This will accept a `multipart/form-data` content as POST call to import the CSV file.
+* `/api/csv/download`: This will be a simple GET call to return raw CSV data as response.
+* `/api/employees`: This will be a GET call to return all the employees and their associations.

+Let’s define this under `routes` directory in `index.js`.

 ```javascript
 import { Router } from 'express';